ntfwc/sudo-x/README.md

 		sudo-x-a browsers firefox "$@"

-And finally set it as the preferred application for web.
+And finally set it as the preferred application for web in the desktop environment.

 ##Video Games
-For this use, I would suggest having a user for each catagory of restriction.
+For this use, I would suggest making user accounts for different catagories of restriction.
 So, for example, we can make a user for offline games called "game-jail" and one for games that need internet access called "game-jail-n".
 You can also have dedicated users for particular game distribution platforms.

 So let's set up our two users, (which should both need video acceleration):